 Stretch marks can appear almost anywhere on the body but they usually develop on the stomach, breasts, thighs, hips and butt during pregnancy.

 If your stretch marks aren’t fading, there are laser skin-resurfacing treatments that will help reduce them.
 Consult with a cosmetic plastic surgeon about how to best reduce or eliminate them.

-Since recovery involves post-treatment care for multiple procedures, it might affect caring for children during recovery.
+Since the recovery period involves post-treatment care for multiple procedures, it might affect caring for children during recovery.
 It is important to discuss post-surgical care with your surgeon to fully understand what is involved after surgery, how long recovery time will be and when you can expect to see results.